-rithms is, therefore, the transformation from shape to feature vector.
+The main difference among most shape matching algorithms is, therefore, the transformation from shape to feature vector.

 So, fast shape retrieval essentially requires a fast (approximate) nearest neighbor search.
-We could stop our discussion of shape matching here, but for sake of completeness, we will describe a very simple algorithm (from the plethora of others) to compute a feature vector.50
+We could stop our discussion of shape matching here, but for sake of completeness, we will describe a very simple algorithm (from the plethora of others) to compute a feature vector.71